How to Create a Customer Journey Map

 What is customer journey mapping?

-Customer journey mapping is the practice of creating a visual representation of the journey a user makes from being unaware of a brand to becoming a customer.
+Creating a customer journey map is the practice of creating a visual representation of the journey a user makes from being unaware of a brand to becoming a customer.

 It’s a simple but powerful idea that’s based on qualitative and quantitative data that helps you understand more about customer touchpoints.
 That is, how they discover your brand and how they get from one touchpoint to the next to move down your sales funnel toward becoming a customer.